tocchan/guildhall/sdst/notes/notes.a3.md

 - [ ] Be able to render a tree
     - [ ] Define model files for tree
     - [ ] Have entities be able to render a tree instead of a sprite
+        - [ ] Create a `IRenderable` or similar class
+            - [ ] Create a child class `SpriteRenderable` and move sprite rendering logic over to it
+            - [ ] Have `Entity` update the `SpriteRendererable` with what it needs to render this frame.
+            - [ ] Call the render method on the renderable in from `Entity`
+            - [ ] Create a `MeshRenderable` child class of `IRenderable`
+                - [ ] Trees (or units with models) use this
+                - [ ] Update and render similar to sprite, but with the data needed for the model.
+        - *Note: You can have an entity have a list of renderables, or just make a renderable for all permutations of what we'll be drawing.
+For RTS, both approaches would result in similar amounts or work*

         - [ ] If using a clip shader - you can just render in whatever order
         - [ ] If using an alpha shader and sorting - render trees BEFORE rendering units.
     - [ ] Be able to change what you render based on health percent (full, healthy, weak, and dead)